-Poland, like many other Eastern European countries, is still a pretty cheap place to buy.
-Prices range from €1,000-3,000 per square metre.
-It all depends on which district you want to live in.
+Poland, like many other Eastern European countries, is still a pretty inexpensive place to buy.
+Prices range from €1,000-€3,000 per square metre, but it all depends on which district you want to live in.

 The most expensive part of the city is the Old Town.
 While it’s beautiful and packed with history, a potential drawback is having plenty of tourists walking by.
-The city also makes certain restrictions and recommendations about how you have to maintain your property in this part of town.
+The city also enforces certain restrictions and recommendations about how you have to maintain your property in this part of town.
 It can still be a good business investment, though – perfect for letting to students or as a short-term lease for tourists.

 Located on the south bank of the Wisla river, it only takes 15 minutes to walk from Debniki to the main square in the Old Town.
-The streets are quiet, peppered with local grocery and pierogi shops, and friendly neighbours.
+The streets are quiet, peppered with local grocery and pierogi (Polish dumpling) shops, and friendly neighbours.
 Most of the properties in Debniki are apartments in buildings with three or four floors, built in the 1950s and 1960s.
 After a boom of foreign investment in the early 2000s, Debniki is now going through a second golden era.
 A renovated apartment costs about €1,800 per square metre.

 You’ll find Zwierzyniec on the west side of Krakow.
 It’s made up of eight small villages, packed with big houses and plenty of green space – and good public transport links make it easily accessible.
 There are plenty of houses built in the 1980s and 1990s, which cost around €1,500-€1,700 per square metre.
 If you want to buy something newer, prices go up to €2,000 per square metre.

 It’s also a good idea to use an English-speaking estate agent, or hire a translator to avoid complications.
 After you’ve negotiated a price, you’ll sign a preliminary contract and transfer 10-15% of the agreed price.
 Then your documents will be registered and legislated at the notary office, and the property will need a new land registration.
 The whole process can take about a month.

 Krakow is a super green city.
-The Wisla river cuts the city in half, and its river banks have been turned into cycling and walking paths where you can soak up nature.
+The River Wisla cuts the city in half, and its riverbanks have been turned into cycling and walking paths where you can soak up nature.
 The Old Town is packed with must-see sites, like St Mary’s Basilica and the Wawel castle complex.
 You’ll feel like you’ve gone back in time, surrounded by all the baroque and renaissance architecture.

 Moving abroad is exciting but it can be pretty overwhelming, too.
 We’d love to help you secure your new home by transferring your funds – with great exchange rates and minimal fees.
 Get in touch if you have any questions.

-*The information in this article is correct at the time of publishing (September 2019).
+*The information in this article is correct at the time of publishing (February 2020).
 It could change depending on what is agreed between the UK and the EU during the 2020 transition period.